What is "Popup Blocker (strict)" extension and how does it work?

 Is it possible to change the total number of notifications displayed for a single web page?

 Popup Blocker (strict) add-on only displays the last 3 unique requested popups that are requested by each page.
 If you need the extension to display more notifications, go to the options page and change the number there.

 Why popup blocker is not working in my Chrome browser when I am in the incognito mode?

-In Chromium browsers, you need to manually activate an extension to have permission to interact with incognito tabs/windows.
+In Chromium browsers, you need to manually activate an extension to have permission to interact with the incognito tabs/windows.
 Go to "chrome://extensions/" and check "Allow in incognito" for this extension.

 What is the meaning of "redirect" button in the popup notification box?

 Some websites tend to open links inside a new tab.
 This is mainly for the cases when you may need to check the new page and get back to the original page.
 The redirect button disregards the opening of the page inside a new tab and instead opens the page in the current tab (redirects the current tab to the new destination offered by the link).
-Use it when you are sure you are done with the page.
-Note that you can always use the back button of your browser to get back to the original page even after redirection is taken place.
+Use this option when you are certain that you are done with the current page.
+Note that you can always use the back button of your browser to get back to the original page even after the redirection is taken place.

 What is the meaning of "background" button in the popup notification box?

 This option allows you to open the popup requests in background tabs adjacent to the current tab.
-For instance while you are reading an article and website requests a popup.
+For instance, while you are reading an article and website requests a new popup.
 You can use this option to have the request be opened inside a background tab to prevent distraction.

 How can I prevent internal popup blocker of my browser from blocking popups that are allowed by this extension?